LukeSmithxyz/based.cooking/content/slow-cooker-meatloaf.md

 6. Place the crock from your slow cooker in your refrigerator to marinate overnight.
 7. Remove crock from refrigerator approximately 20-30 minutes before cooking (this allows the crock to come to room temperature to avoid cracking when the slow cooker turns on)
 8. Cook on low for 6-8 hours.
 Check the meatloaf's internal temperature to make sure that it is cooked all the way through before serving.
 9. At this point, you may remove and broil if you wish.
-I recommend stopping here and eating the meatloaf as it came out of the slow cooker.
+I recommend stopping here and serving the meatloaf as it came out of the slow cooker.
+Add ketchup, if desired.